abodaa/Akkoocoffee/README.md

 Update content by modifying the React components in the components and pages folders.
 Replace placeholder text and images with your own.

 ## Deployment
 To deploy the website, build the project and deploy the generated files to your hosting provider of choice.

-Use the following command to build the project:
+1. Use the following command to build the project:

     ```bash
-   npm start
+   npm run build

 ## Contributing
 Contributions are welcome!
 Fork the repository, create a branch, make your changes, and submit a pull request.